 Finally, you have a couple of months where things are going well.
 The bills get paid on time and you actually have money left at the end of the month.
 Then Pow!
-Without warning, the water heater bursts, the car breaks down and the first half of the property tax bill is past due—and you’re broke.
+Without warning, the water heater bursts, the car breaks down, and the first half of the property tax bill is past due—and suddenly you’re broke.

 How can you possibly plan or budget for life’s big-ticket items?
 Many people believe it just can’t be done, that they have no choice but to rely on their credit cards to cover the cost of emergencies—whether it’s something they should have known was coming or not.